chicks-net/chicks-Arduino/README.md

 ### Arduinos rule

 This technology has revived my love of computing.
-Everyone knew the Italians were all about the love.
-Now we know they're strong in computing too.
+One of the last things I did at OpenX was host an Arduino Hackathon.

 Favorite quotes
 ---------------